 If you are caught driving in Connecticut without car insurance or during a lapse in coverage, you will receive a warning notice which gives you the chance to enter into a consent agreement, obtain insurance and pay a fine of $200.
 If you fail to comply with the notice, your registration will be suspended, and you will lose all privileges to renew or register any other motor vehicle.
 In order to lift the suspension, you will need to pay an uninsured motorist civil penalty of $200 and provide proof of insurance to your DMV.

-Under Connecticut‘s car insurance laws, drivers are required to have auto insurance at all times on all registered vehicles.
+Under Connecticut‘s car insurance laws, drivers are always required to have auto insurance on all registered vehicles.
 Connecticut minimum coverage auto insurance requirements are as follows:

 Connecticut‘s DUI laws state that anyone with a blood alcohol content (BAC) at least 0.08 is considered under the influence, and therefore subject to a Driving Under the Influence (DUI) offense.
 If you refuse to take a chemical test when pulled over for a DUI, you will be subject to 6-month license suspension and spend up to 2 days in jail.
 Penalties for drivers (age 21 and older) first drunk driving offense are as follows:

 Connecticut law bans the use of hand-held devices while driving.
 There is also a ban on texting while driving in Connecticut.
 Talking or texting on a cell phone is a primary offense in the state of Connecticut and violators may be fined $125.